clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

     clojure -T:build run

-and we'll see the version of Clojure we're running: `"1.11.4"`.
+and we'll see the version of Clojure we're running, for example: `"1.12.0"`.

 **Error Handling**